Kesavaram/Smart-Nutrition-Tracker-Web-app/README.md

 # Smart-Nutrition-Tracker-Web-app

+A significant portion of people in the UK experience mental health problems.
+It is estimated that at least 1 in 4 individuals in the UK have mental health problems.
+A multitude of causes are responsible for mental health problem.
+Environmental factors which include diet, sleep and nutrition are one set of them.

+This project looks at the development of a smart voice-based food and nutrition data logger web app which serves as a tool to save daily nutrition information from people.

+The above objective will be done in two stages.
+The first stage will be the implementation of the individualized voice-based word classifier.
+The second stage of the project would consist of porting the machine learning project into a web interface so that it can become more convenient for users to log their nutrition values

-This file contains instructions on how to run the program and the web interface
+In addition, This file contains instructions on how to run the program and the web interface

 1.Python program
     1.1 Firstly install a anaconda environment using the environment.yml file and by entering the command